Bharati Mitra

 Research Focus

-Trace metals such as zinc, iron and copper are essential for life and act as cofactors in proteins and as signaling systems.
-However, they are highly toxic in excess.
+Trace metals such as zinc, iron, manganese and copper are essential for life and act as cofactors in proteins and as signaling systems.
+However, they are toxic in excess.
 Other trace metals such as cadmium and lead have no known biological functions and are highly toxic.
-Maintaining optimal intracellular concentrations of easily available essential trace metals while developing resistance to toxic metals is an important biological problem.
-Metal transporters located in membranes (both uptake and efflux pumps), together with metal chelators and chaperones, are important in metal homeostatic mechanisms.
-Our research interests are in studying transporters important for zinc, cadmium, lead and other metals.
+Maintaining optimal intracellular concentrations of essential trace metals while developing resistance to purely toxic metals is an important biological problem.
+Metal transporting proteins located in membranes (both uptake and efflux pumps), together with metal chelators and chaperones, are important in metal homeostatic mechanisms.
+Our research interests are in studying metal transporters important for zinc, cadmium, lead and other metals.
 Defects in zinc and copper transporters have been correlated with many diseases, including cancer, neurological diseases and asthma.
 Our work takes a biochemical and structural approach to study how metal transporters function.
-Studying metal transporters at a molecular level will lead to a better understanding of the chemistry of metals in biology and will also be useful in analyzing how defects in metal transporters lead to certain disease diseases.
+Studying metal transporters at a molecular level can lead to a better understanding of the chemistry of metals in biology and is also useful in analyzing how defects these proteins lead to certain diseases.

 Recent evidence suggests that there is a link between exposure to and accumulations of high levels of trace metals such as cadmium in the body and genetic background, with increased risk of cancers, such as prostate cancer.
 Our studies seek to establish if high levels of certain trace metals lead to increased risk of cancer in defined populations.